What Is a Flat White and How Is it Different From a Latte?

 Step 3: Stretch the Milk in a Pitcher

 Stretching blends any large bubble with the milk to make the velvety microfoam.
-To do this, thump the pitcher on the counter and lightly swirl the foamed milk.
+Thump the pitcher on the counter and lightly swirl the foamed milk to do this.

 Step 4: Pour the Steamed Milk Over the Espresso Shots